csquared/rack-worker/README.md

   While processing the request it serves empty HTTP 202 responses.
   Your web frontend is never blocked processing the request.

+## How it works

+  When GET requests hit your app, the middleware tries to serve them from the cache.

+  If the request is not found, it stores the environment data in the cache.
+A worker process will then use the `App.call(env)` convention from Rack to run the request through your webapp in the background as if it were a normal Rack request.
+The status, headers, and body are then stored in the cache so they can be served.

+  What makes this technique different from a standard HTTP caching approach is that your web server never processes the long HTTP request.
+The middleware will return empty HTTP 202 responses unless the response is found in the cache.
+Every request that generates a 202 will only queue one background job per URL.

 ## Installation

 Add this line to your application's Gemfile: